 How to get started as a transcriptionist

 First, shore up your typing skills through hours of practice.
 Tons of websites offer typing tips.
 Some are even free.
-The faster you learn to increase your typing speed and accuracy, the quicker you’ll become a competent transcriptionist.
+The faster you learn to increase your typing speed and accuracy, the quicker you become a competent transcriptionist.

-If you’re inclined to enroll in an online transcription training program, don’t neglect to follow the advice given earlier.
+If you’re inclined to enroll in an online transcription training program, don’t forget to follow the advice given earlier.
 Speak with a representative of the training company as well as recent graduates.
 It’s also advisable that any transcription program be based in the U.S. After all, practically all the transcription projects you work on originate in the United States.

 Acquiring or purchasing the best equipment you can afford is highly recommended.
 Transcriptionists with dual monitors, text expander software, and high-quality headphones can transcribe at least 30% faster than our people who don’t use all the tools available to them.
-If you decide not to use a foot pedal, you will be sacrificing at least 50% more in speed alone.
+If you decide not to use a foot pedal, you will sacrifice at least 50% more in speed alone.